webplatform/docs/tutorials/Testing_web_apps/index.md

 For a great tutorial on how you can pull this off, see [http://woorkup.com/2010/01/10/best-practices-to-develop-perfect-websites-for-iphone-and-mobile-devices/ this article].

-CSS3’s <a href="http://coding.smashingmagazine.com/2011/09/19/css3-flexible-box-layout-explained/" target="blank">flexbox</a> layout model makes it much easier to handle a wide range of screen sizes by providing easier to understand control over which parts of your application should be fixed and flexible widths.
+CSS3’s [http://coding.smashingmagazine.com/2011/09/19/css3-flexible-box-layout-explained/ flexbox] layout model makes it much easier to handle a wide range of screen sizes by providing easier to understand control over which parts of your application should be fixed and flexible widths.
 Browser support is getting better all the time.
-An up-to-date compatibility table can be found at <a href="http://caniuse.com/#feat=flexbox" target="blank">CanIUse.com</a>.
+An up-to-date compatibility table can be found at [http://caniuse.com/#feat=flexbox CanIUse.com].

 == Desktop ==